webhintio/hint/packages/hint/docs/user-guide/server-configurations/iis.md

 There are some assumptions though:

 * The site is static.
-If you are using node with iisnode, ASP.NET, etc. you will have to add the required configuration (but most of this configuration should still be valid).
+If you are using Node.js with iisnode, ASP.NET, etc. you will have to add the required configuration (but most of this configuration should still be valid).
 * All the static assets are in the folder `dist/static`.